 Reinvent Albany was founded in January 2010.
 Its founders include prominent members of New York’s environmental, transportation and urban sustainability movements.

 John Kaehny, is the Executive Director and a founding board member of Reinvent Albany.
 At Reinvent Albany he has passed state laws strengthening the Freedom of Information Law and creating a “transit lockbox.”
-John has successfully championed using the Internet to increase online transparency and led the public advocacy for of New York’s award winning, “Open NY” open data initiative, the state open budget website, and major improvements to Comptroller’s Open Book New York spending site and the Attorney General’s New York Open Government website.
+John has successfully championed many forms of online transparency and led the public advocacy for New York’s award winning, “Open NY” open data initiative, the Open Budget website, major improvements to the Comptroller’s Open Book New York spending site and the Attorney General’s New York Open Government website.
 In New York City, John lead the campaign for the NYC Open Data Law — the first of its kind in the world– and the NYC Open FOIL initiative.

 Prior to co-founding Reinvent Albany, John was a transportation policy consultant for leading New York, national and international environmental groups, and was the longtime executive director of Transportation Alternatives in New York City.
 John is also the co-founder of the national Alliance for Bicycling and Walking and has served on numerous city and state governmental advisory boards.
 His writing has appeared in the NY Times, NY Daily News, Albany Times-Union, NY Post and NY Newsday, as well as technical and scholarly journals.

-Lia Soorenian, Researcher, has a background in urban planning and geospatial mapping and recently completed a masters degree in urban planning at Columbia University’s Graduate School of Architecture, Planning and Preservation.
+Lia Soorenian, Research Analyst, has a background in urban planning and geospatial mapping and experience as a labor organizer.

 Board of Directors